sveinung/writings/maintainable_backbone_tests.md

 Here we have created a higher-level helper, which we call `addBookViewPageObject`, which wraps all the jQuery details.
-Because of this helper it's easier to update the view and still have all the tests running &mdash; we only need to update the jQuery selector one place.
+Because of this helper it's easier to update the view and still have all the tests running &mdash; we only need to update the jQuery selector in one place.
 Additionally, as we are now working at a higher level of abstraction in our tests it's often easier to understand the intent.
 (The more you struggle with hundreds of tests in highly interactive JavaScript